-Perhaps unsurprisingly, snow is a really important feature of life in not only the Arctic and Antarctic, but also in high mountain areas all over the planet.
-It affects how people and animals can move around, can turn a beautiful hillside into a death trap and can provide a safe haven for animals and plants who spend winter below its surface.
-I have just spent a week knee deep in snow digging a bunch of snow pits, so thought to write this plog all about why and how holes in snow are useful not only useful for science but also reindeer herding and winter activities like mountaineering and skiing.
+Perhaps unsurprisingly, snow is a really important feature of life in the Arctic and Antarctic, as well as in high mountain areas all over the planet.
+It affects how people and animals can move around, can turn a beautiful hillside into a death trap and can provide a safe haven for animals and plants who spend winter below it’s surface.
+I have just spent a week knee deep in snow digging a bunch of snow pits, so thought to write this plog all about why and how holes in snow are useful, not only for science but also reindeer herding and winter activities like mountaineering and skiing.
 To learn some snow skills, read on…

 Onions have layers, Ogres have layers, and snow has layers

 In places that get reasonably deep snow (deeper than just a few cm) and where it stays throughout most of winter, the snow pack starts to build up layers.
 On top is the soft fresh snow that has recently fallen, whilst on the bottom is more dense snow which has been compacted by the weight above it over time.
 Throughout this older snow you might get layers of ice and soft, hard or crunchy snow depending on the weather conditions when that snow fell, or any changes in temperatures when it was already lying on the ground.
 Looking at these layers, where they are compared to each other and how they are structured is the important bit about snow science.

 In order to look at these layers then, you basically have to dig a big hole so you can look at the snow side-on, from the shallow fresh stuff on top to the oldest snow lying on the ground.
 This side-on view is called the snow profile, and looking at this profile can help to forecast where and when avalanches might occur, both on mountains near settlements as well as areas where people might do winter sports like skiing.
 If you’re an outdoorsy person yourself these are tests you can do too when on a mountain in winter.